Early Education Center

 Registration

 Early registration begins in February each year for families already enrolled in the program.
-Open enrollment begins in March and continues until all available spaces are filled.
+Open enrollment for the public and those on the waitlist begins on February 27th at 6am (in-person enrollment process) and continues until all available spaces are filled.
 A completed enrollment form and a registration/supply fee are required for each child to be enrolled.
-This is a one-time annual fee and is non-refundable.
+This is a one-time annual fee and is non-refundable/non-transferable.

 4